Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 7. Taj Mahal – Uttar Pradesh

-The Taj Mahal boasts Indo-Islamic architecture and fascinating symmetry renowned worldwide.
+The Taj Mahal, one of the 7 Wonders of India, boasts Indo-Islamic architecture and fascinating symmetry renowned worldwide.
 The complex includes the main gateway, mosque, garden, jawab (the building that mirrors the mosque), the mausoleum, and four minarets.

 Importance of Preserving the 7 Wonders of India